|

 Photo by Glenn Austin Sr. ©2004

-He writes cover stories for Isthmus and continues to work on the screenplay for " A Carpenter's Songs."
-In 2000 Smith was awarded second place for "Best Analytical or Background Article," by the Milwaukee Press Core for the Isthmus article "I Confess".
-Mr. Smith currently runs his own carpentry business.
+Smith wrote for Isthmus news magazine from 2000 to 2002 and in 2000 Smith was awarded second place for "Best Analytical Article," by the Milwaukee Press Club for the Isthmus cover story, "I Confess".

-The photo on the right is from 1993 when Smith worked as a carpenter for Shaw Construction here in Madison.
+The photo on the right is from 1993 when Smith worked as a carpenter for Shaw Construction in Madison, Wisconsin.

 Awards, Features